cits3007/cits3007.github.io/assets/lectures/lect01--intro.md

 \footnotesize

-I received this email on Tuesday, purporting to be from UWA's IT Services.\
+I received the following email, purporting to be from UWA's IT Services.\

 &nbsp;